 b) Proven similar technology via testing, modeling, simulation, etc.

-IEEE 802.11 is a mature technology which has a variety of legacy devices and a proven track record, with several billions of deices shipping each year.
-The increased capabilities envisioned with LC for IEEE 802.11 are in line with the current progress in technology and not expected to impinge testability.
+IEEE 802.11 is a mature technology which has a variety of legacy devices and a proven track record, with several billions of devices shipping each year.
+The increased capabilities envisioned with LC in IEEE 802.11 are in line with the current progress in technology and not expected to impact product development or testing.
+A significant variety of LC vendors currently build various, non-standardized, products.
+An example list of these products can be found here:

+https://mentor.ieee.org/802.11/dcn/17/11-17-0023-09-00lc-lc-tig-draft-report-outline.docx

-The amendment will use modeling and simulation as a tool for evaluating performance metrics.
+The amendment will use modeling and simulation as tools for evaluating performance metrics.

 1.2.5 Economic Feasibility